 Choosing a shower and shower enclosure

-Depending on the space you have available, you can opt for a shower over the bath or a separate shower cubicle.
-Shower enclosures come in numerous shape and sizes, as do shower screens that enable you to create more of a wet-room look.
+Depending on the space you have available, you can opt for a shower over the bath or a separate shower.
+Shower enclosures come in numerous shape and sizes, or you could choose to go for a stand-alone shower screen for a wet-room look.

 We've reviewed and tested shower brands and electric showers.
 Check our to discover which brands have the most satisfied customers and avoid a disappointing trickle or wildly fluctuating temperatures by choosing a .